ancos2505/html-rs/README.md

 # html-rs

-Generate HTML code using Rust builders
+Generate HTML code using Rust builders with no dependencies (WIP)

 ## Getting started